 Discoloration, also known as “color streaking”, occurs when a plastic part is a different color than intended.
 Often the discoloration is limited to a localized area or a few streaks of abnormal color on a molded part.
 A common cause of discoloration is leftover pellets in the hopper or residual resin in the nozzle or mold from a previous production run.

-Need high-quality plastic injection molding services to ensure your parts are made perfectly and without defect?
-Call the plastic molding professionals at Retlaw Industries today to get a product quote for idler pulleys, sprockets, rebar chairs, and more!
+Need high-quality plastic injection molding services to ensure your parts are made perfectly and without defects?
+Call the plastic molding professionals at Retlaw Industries today to get a product quote for idler pulleys, sprockets, rebar chairs, adapters, custom products, and more!